roadshowpractice/mimesis/docs/library_consolidation.md

 `lib/` as part of the growing `mimesis` package.
 All scripts in `bin/` import from this location instead of relying on loose files on the path.

-We also suggest rewriting the Perl wrapper (`Acme::Frobnitz`) in Python so that all tooling lives in one language.
-Any features unique to the Perl module can be ported into a Python helper class inside the new package.
+We replaced the old Perl wrapper (`Acme::Frobnitz`) with a Python implementation so that all tooling now lives in one language.
+Any remaining features from the Perl module have been ported into helper classes inside the package.

 ## Steps

 1. Move the helper modules from `lib/python_utils` into `lib/`, updating the imports accordingly.
 2. Convert the functions from `Acme::Frobnitz` to Python.
-This removes the dependency on Perl while keeping the same functionality.
+This removed the dependency on Perl while keeping the same functionality.
 3. Update the scripts under `bin/` to use the `mimesis` package.
 4. Provide a top‑level console script (e.g. `mimesis-cli`) that exposes the